 - For Russian speakers: English (UK) (1, 2)

 Memrise Review: Languages

-But don’t worry; you can change your native language.
-Although there’s a wide selection of languages, sometimes you won’t find any courses available.
+But don’t worry; you can change your native language, bearing in mind that there aren’t courses available in all languages.
 In such cases, the program will show you courses for English speakers.

 Memrise Japanese Review